JamesParrott/sDNA_GH/README.md

 Prepares spatial networks for analysis by checking and optionally repairing various kinds of error.
 Note that the functions offered by sDNA prepare are only a small subset of those needed for preparing networks.
 A good understanding of Network Preparation is needed, and other (free) tools can complement sDNA Prepare.
 The errors fixed by sDNA Prepare are:
 -endpoint near misses (XY and Z tolerance specify how close a near miss) -duplicate lines
 -traffic islands (requires traffic island field set to 0 for no island and 1 for island).
 Traffic island lines are straightened; if doing so creates duplicate lines then these are removed.
 -split links.
-Note that fixing split links is no longer necessary as of sDNA 3.0 so this is not done by default -isolated systems
+Note that fixing split links is no longer necessary as of sDNA 3.0 so this is not done by default.
+-isolated systems.

 ###### sDNA_Line_Measures
 Individual Line Measures.
 Outputs connectivity, bearing, euclidean, angular and hybrid metrics for individual polylines.